shimion/builder/inc/class/readme.txt

 * German (Germany de_DE) - Thanks to Sascha Theel
 * Spanish (Spain es_ES) - Thanks to Alex Lp

-> <strong>Help Translate Page Builder Sandwich Into Your Language</strong><br>
+> <strong>Help Translate No Hassle Builder Into Your Language</strong><br>
 > Help translate to your language!
-Login into WordPress.org, then just click on the [Translate this plugin button](https://translate.wordpress.org/projects/wp-plugins/page-builder-sandwich) on the sidebar to begin translating.
+Login into WordPress.org, then just click on the [Translate this plugin button](https://translate.wordpress.org/projects/wp-plugins/no-hassle-builder) on the sidebar to begin translating.

 = What's in the Premium Version? =